Modern Slavery and Human Trafficking Statement for the Financial Year 2021

 Temporary workers are utilised within the business during periods of increased workload.
 However, all employees are on boarded into the business using the same defined policy and process as permanent employees and contractors.

-Currently, Allstar does not provide standalone modern slavery training or related materials to its employees.
-Having said that, Allstar has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
+Currently, Allstar does not provide standalone Modern Slavery training or related materials to its employees.
+Notwithstanding, Allstar has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
 The current policies include but are not limited to: